-All staff dealing with open sores, cuts and bodily fluids with any child or adult shall wear disposable gloves.
+All staff dealing with open sores, cuts and bodily fluids with any child or adult shall wear appropriate PPE, such as disposable gloves.
 Staff with cuts, open wounds or skin disease such as dermatitis should cover their wounds and wear disposable gloves.
-Disposable gloves will be properly and safely discarded, and staff must wash their hands after doing so.
+Disposable gloves will be properly and safely discarded in a sealed plastic bag, and staff must wash their hands after doing so.